-Check out richmondbeertrail.com for more brewery and pub information.
+Check out richmondbeertrail.com for more brewery and pub information from Richmond.
 But thankfully it’s not all about beer in Richmond; the city is also home to craft distilleries such as Reservoir Distillery which produces bourbon, wheat and rye whiskies.

 LGBTQ – Gay Richmond Tips

-On the Richmond is Out website, you’ll find a comprehensive travel guide for LGBT tourisms with everything from the quirkiest hotels to the best nightlife.
+On the Richmond is Out website, you’ll find a comprehensive travel guide for LGBT tourism with everything from the quirkiest hotels to the best nightlife.
 Keep an eye out for the OutRVA stickers which you’ll find in many of Richmond’s gay and LGBT bars.

-- Richmond Triangle Players – Richmond Triangle Players delivers adventurous and entertaining theater as the leading voice in the community’s explorations of equality, identity, affection and family, across sexual orientation and gender spectrums.
+Richmond Triangle Players – Richmond Triangle Players delivers adventurous and entertaining theater as the leading voice in the community’s explorations of equality, identity, affection and family, across sexual orientation and gender spectrums.

 Art & Museums

 During 2017, the temporary exhibition One Love, located in the basement is focusing on LGBT families, showing the diversity of Richmond’s inhabitants and challenging closed-minded definitions of what a family really is.
 Moreover, for those who are unable to visit the place – I mean physically – the Valentine offers online exhibitions, a series of past exhibitions hosted with Google Cultural Institute.

-- Edgar Allan Poe Museum – Do you love black cats and good storytelling?
+Edgar Allan Poe Museum – Do you love black cats and good storytelling?
 The Edgar Allan Poe Museum is a must.
 You can work around this little venue and wonder the rooms with furniture and pictures belonging to Poe or to his family, telling the story of his favorite spots with the city and the tragic events that inspired many of his writings.

-During my visit, an exhibition dedicated to Edvard Munch and highlighting its influence in American artists Jasper Johns, “Love, Loss, and the Cycle of Life” was a travel in itself.
-But beyond excellent temporary exhbitions (with a fee), the permanent collection displays East Asian, African, American, European and Ancient American art, all with a free admission policy.
+During my visit to Richmond, an exhibition dedicated to Edvard Munch and highlighting its influence in American artists Jasper Johns, “Love, Loss, and the Cycle of Life” was a travel in itself.
+But beyond excellent temporary exhibitions (with a fee), the permanent collection displays East Asian, African, American, European and Ancient American art, all with a free admission policy.

 Shopping & Souvenirs